AIHubDocs/en/assets/RVC/Cloud/RVC Disconnected.md

 - Has Mangio-Crepe.
 - Option to save model to HF.
 - Includes the latest *pretrains*.
-    Speeds up the process.
 ||| ❌ **CONS**
-- Doesn't have a great UI.
+- Inconvenient I.
 - Takes some time to set up.
 - You can't leave training unsupervised.
 - <u>For free users:</u>
     - It's slower compared to local RVC.
-    - Can't train long datasets without having to pause the process.
+    - Can't train long datasets without pausing the process.
 |||
 ===
 ***
 ###### ‎
 :::content-center
-## How to Train :icon-dependabot:
+## Setting Up :icon-download:

 ###### ‎
-!!!warning IMPORTANT NOTE:
+!!!warning WARNING:
-1.‎ This guide is centered around the <u>[TensorBoard](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#tensorboard)</u>.
+1.‎ The guide is centered around the <u>[TensorBoard](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/#tensorboard)</u>.
 Read it first if you haven't already.
 2. Turn on <u>[third-party cookies</u>](https://cleeng.zendesk.com/hc/en-us/articles/360009526800-How-to-enable-third-party-cookies-on-my-browser-), or TB might not work.
 !!!
 :::
 ###### ‎
-#### 1. Prepare the dataset
+#### 1. Prepare dataset

 a.
-First make a folder named after your model & move your dataset inside of it.
+Make a folder named after your model & move the dataset inside of it.
 Don't include spaces/special characters.

     <img src="../rvcdisconnected-img/1.png" alt="image" width="210" height="auto">‎
 ‎